davidventuri/harvard-cs50/README.md

 # harvard-cs50
 Problem sets and projects for Harvard CS50: Introduction to Computer Science

 To complete the following psets, I studied all of the CS50 lectures, walkthroughs, sections, and shorts on edX.
-All of my programs received 100% from the CS50 grader.
+All pset submissions received scores of 100% from the CS50x gradebook.

 ### psets:
 - [Problem Set 1: C](https://cdn.cs50.net/2015/x/psets/1/pset1/pset1.html)